rachmadaniHaryono/Magnet2Torrent/README.md

 A command line tool that converts magnet links in to .torrent files.

-### This project is mostly abandoned.
-I will still merge most pull requests.

 ## Requirements
 * python2.7/3.5
 * python-libtorrent (libtorrent-rasterbar version 0.16 or later) for python 2.7 or